jhaman-09/JobMan-Backend/README.md

 ## dbConnection

-- stablished database connecction with cloud, or local
+- stablished database connecction with cloud, or local..

 ## Config.env